-A beautiful and affordable exhibition of 40 original photogravures by Edward S. Curtis is available to museum venues as a touring exhibition from the Dubuque Museum of Art.
-The exhibition features highlights from the sweeping collection of over 700 photogravures in The North American Indian portfolio.
+A beautiful and affordable exhibition of 40 original photogravures by Edward S. Curtis is available as a touring exhibition from the Dubuque Museum of Art.
+The exhibition features highlights from Curtis’s sweeping collection of Native American images from the late 19th and early 20th century.

-Edward Sheriff Curtis (1868-1952), born near Whitewater, Wisconsin, spent over 30 years photographing and publishing what has become known as his life’s work.
-Curtis’ goal was not just to photograph, but to document, as much traditional American Indian life as possible before that way of life disappeared.
-Against staggering odds and almost constant setbacks, Curtis persisted and in the end he was able to make over 40,000 photographic images of over 80 tribes throughout the American West.
+Edward Sheriff Curtis (1868-1952), born near Whitewater, Wisconsin, spent over 30 years creating his magnum opus, a twenty volume collection containing in-depth descriptions and breathtaking images of Native American people, culture, and customs.
+Against staggering odds and constant setbacks, Curtis persisted and in the end he was able to photograph over 80 tribes throughout the American West and part of Canada.

 2017 Jan – May, Marshall M. Fredericks Sculpture Museum